Bayesian inference for spatio-temporal spike-and-slab priors: Further Approximations

-\subsection{Grouping the latent structure variables}
+\subsection{Grouping the Latent Structure Variables}

-Consider a problem, where the spatial coordinates $\bm{d}_{i}$ for each $x_{i,\cdot}$ are on a fixed grid.
-Assume the characteristic length-scale of the sparsity pattern is large relative to the grid size, then support variables $\left\lbrace z_i \right\rbrace$ in a neighborhood could ``share'' the same $\gamma$-variable with little loss of accuracy \citep{Jacob2009,JMLR:v14:hernandez-lobato13a}.
+Consider a problem, where the spatial coordinates $\bm{d}_{i}$ for each $x_{i,\cdot}$ form a uniformly spaced grid.
+Assume the characteristic length-scale of the sparsity pattern is large relative to the grid size, then support variables $\left\lbrace z_i \right\rbrace$ in a neighborhood could ``share'' the same $\gamma$-variable with a little loss of accuracy \citep{Jacob2009,JMLR:v14:hernandez-lobato13a}.
 This \textit{grouping} of the latent variables could either be in the spatial, temporal or both dimensions.
 Let $G$ be the number of groups and $g: \left[D\right] \times \left[T\right] \rightarrow \left[G\right]$ be a grouping function that maps from a spatial and temporal index to a group index, then the grouped version of the prior is given by

 where $\bm{\mu}_0 \in \mathbb{R}^{G}$ and $\bm{\Sigma}_0 \in \mathbb{R}^{G \times G}$ are the prior mean and covariance for the new grouped model.
 The resulting computational complexity is indeed determined by the size of the groups.
-For example, assume that the support variable for a given problem have been grouped in groups of 2 in both the spatial dimension and temporal dimension, then the total number of groups becomes $G = \frac{1}{2}D\frac{1}{2}T = \frac{1}{4}DT$ and the resulting computational cost is reduced to a fraction of $\frac{1}{4^3}$ of the cost of the full EP scheme.
+For example, assume that the support variable for a given problem have been grouped in groups of 2 in both the spatial dimension and temporal dimension, then the total number of groups becomes $G = \frac{1}{2}D\frac{1}{2}T = \frac{1}{4}DT$ and the resulting computational cost is reduced to a fraction of $\left(\frac{1}{4}\right)^3$ of the cost of the full EP scheme.
 Furthermore, if necessary both the low rank and the common precision approximation can be applied on top of this approximation. \FloatBarrier